Wallet SDK Configuration

 the list might differed based on you canton configuration, the most important part is TopologyManagerReadService & TopologyManagerWriteService

-my-validator-app-api & my-scan-proxy-api can both be identified with curl ${api}/version they both produce an output like
+my-validator-app-api can be identified with curl ${api}/version it should produce an output like

 {"version":"0.4.15","commit_ts":"2025-09-05T11:38:13Z"}